Sdot Micha Airbase: Jericho

 It is believed that the base is a missile launch facility for nuclear-tipped Jericho 2 IRBMs and probably Jericho 3 ICBMs.
 Satellite images show launch areas for mobile missiles very explicitly, which is part of their deterrence.
+In the mid-2020s, the development of a new version called Jericho 4, which is supposed to contain multiple warheads, also appears to be very far advanced.

 The roads for the mobile missile systems are in between ridges of hills, which has the advantage that the missile bunkers could be dug into the limestone hills around and only need massive doors to protect them from nuclear explosions – direct hits excluded.
 The missile sites are also hidden there and cannot to be seen from the outside.

 Newer and sharper satellite images indicate that there are two gates and two so-called launchers per caverns.
 The northern area has 14 of these caverns and the southern area has 9, which offers space for a maximum of 46 launchers.
 About one and a half kilometers northwest of these positions, there is also a fenced and additionally secured area with four bunkers within the base, probably a storage facility for nuclear warheads.

 Arrow

 In 2012, an Arrow 2 missile battery – the third in Israel alongside Palmachim and Ein Shemer – has been deployed there, near the moshav Tal Shahar.
-The Arrow system was developed jointly by Israel and the USA in the 1990s and can shoot down incoming nuclear missiles at high altitudes.
+The Arrow system was developed jointly by Israel and the US in the 1990s and can shoot down incoming nuclear missiles at high altitudes.
 For target detection and tracking, it uses the Super Green Pine Radar installed on Ein Shemer with a range of 1,000 kilometers.
 The Arrow system is operated by the Israeli Air Defense Command, a division of the IAF.

 According to Jane's Defence Weekly, Sdot Micha is also a location for the new Arrow 3 ABM, deployed there in the beginning of 2017.
 Satellite photos show four rectangular bunkers capable to withstand nuclear explosions and nearby sites of mobile launchers with six Arrow 3 missiles each.
 The US have accidentally published where the exact locations of the bunkers are.

 According to press reports, there is also a test stand for rocket engines on the site, where, among other things, the engine for the new Arrow 4 rocket is being tested.
 In April 2021, the loud sound of an explosion could be heard from there.